evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ---

 ## Treasury
-- Ten percent (10%) of new Natcats are allocated to a Natcats Treasury, to enable a combination of long term holding, partnerships, sales, and acquisitions in support of the project’s legacy.
+- Ten percent (10%) of new Natcats are allocated to a Natcats Treasury, to enable a combination of long-term holding, partnerships, sales, and acquisitions in support of the project’s legacy.

 ---